May 23, 2024

 Power Stages in OBC Design

-Typically, an OBC will consist of three main blocks, an EMI filter, a power factor correction (PFC) stage and an isolated DC-DC converter which has separate primary and secondary stages.
+OBC consists of three main blocks, an EMI filter, a power factor correction (PFC) stage and an isolated DC-DC converter which has separate primary and secondary stages.
+These stages can be built using various power topologies, each offering different benefits in terms of efficiency, cost and performance.

 Figure 3: Block Diagram Showing the Key Stages within a Typical OBC (Source: onsemi)